 You could also use a different prop as a landmark to help them find each clue (ex, the clue card could tell them to find a parrot in a tree, or look for a skeleton hand pointing in a particular direction towards the next clue – see here for cheap pirate props).

 For younger children, you could take photos of each prop beforehand and give them the photos of each clue to help them find them.
 As they discover each clue they can be rewarded with some chocolate gold coins to keep them going until they find the buried treasure.

 When they’ve found the X that marks the spot, have an adult dig up the treasure chest and pass out the prizes inside.

-For an alternative treasure hunt, hide lots of these gold bar favor boxes around the house/garden.
+For an alternative treasure hunt, hide lots of these gold bar favour boxes around the house/garden.
 Some can have prizes or candy inside while others can have booby prizes aka ‘Fools Gold’ or forfeits.
-See here for cheap prizes and favors.
+See here for cheap prizes and favours.

 3: Bandage Your Pirate

 This probably is a logical game to play after the sword duel.
 Divide your guests into pairs, and assign one to be the medic and the other to be the injured pirate.
 The good doctor is supposed to bandage up the wicked pirate in record time.

 Use toilet paper rolls as bandages, and anyone that tears up the paper has to start all over again.
 The winner is the team who not only finishes first but has managed to get the bandage on the most competently.

 Preparation: This is a pirate-themed version of a lucky dip.
 Make your seaweed out of ripped up bin bags just like we do on Swashbuckle and hide small prizes among the weeds for your party guests to find.